yutingsdu/GeLuster/README.md

 ===========================================================================

-Authors: Ting Yu designed and wrote GeLuster.
+Authors: Ting Yu and Junchi Ma designed and wrote GeLuster.

 Contact:
  Any questions, problems, bugs are welcome and should be dumped to